RenYurui/GFLA-web/index.md

 # Network Architecture
-Our network spatially transform the image features using a **Global-Flow Local-Attention** manner.
-First, the Flow Field Estimate is used to obtain the global flow fields which indicate the approximate sampling positions.
+Our network spatially transforms the image features using a **Global-Flow Local-Attention** framework.
+First, the Flow Field Estimator is used to obtain the global flow fields which indicate the approximate sampling positions.
 ![Octocat](https://user-images.githubusercontent.com/30292465/75703936-66385e80-5cf3-11ea-9743-c0cce2fe6458.jpg)

 Then, the local attention operation is performed for each local patch in the target features centered at position _l_.
 This operation allows the network sampling vivid textures from the source features according to the target pose.